OpenLightingProject/ola/plugins/usbdmx/README.md

 PRO MK2.

 `eurolite_mk2_serial = <serial>`
-Claim the usb device with the given serial number as a Eurolite USB-DMX512 PRO MK2 even when `enable_eurolite_mk2 = false`.
+Claim the USB device with the given serial number as a Eurolite USB-DMX512 PRO MK2 even when `enable_eurolite_mk2 = false`.
 This makes it possible to use the Eurolite USB-DMX512 PRO MK2 together with other devices that can not be distinguished otherwise.
 This key has no effect when